-I am a second year graduate student at Princeton University working on earning my Ph.D. in Neuroscience, with a particular interest in quantitative and computational approaches to neuroscience.
+I am a third year graduate student at Princeton University pursuing a Ph.D. in Neuroscience, with a particular interest in quantitative and computational approaches to neuroscience.
 I am also pursuing a supplemental graduate Certificate in Statistics and Machine Learning (CSML).

 I earned my B.S. in Physics from George Mason University in December 2017.
 While there, I worked as a research assistant in the Vora Lab.
 During the summer of 2017, I participated in an NSF REU (Research Experience for Undergraduates).
 This took me to UCLA, where I spent 10 weeks working in the W.M Keck Center for Neurophysics.